Configuring Proxy Server

 Use Proxy to Connect Agents to TeamCity Server

 This section covers the configuration of a proxy server for TeamCity agent-to-server connections.

-On the TeamCity agent side, specify the proxy to connect to TeamCity server using the following properties in the
+On the TeamCity agent side, specify the proxy to connect to the TeamCity server using the following properties in the

-Note that the proxy has to be configured not to cache any TeamCity server responses; for example, if you use Squid, add "cache deny all" line to the
+Note that the proxy has to be configured not to cache any TeamCity server responses.
+For example, if you use Squid, add "cache deny all" line to the